dinhanhthi/dinhanhthi.com/_posts/ml/2019-05-25-confusion-matrix-and-f1-score.md

     $$
     </p>

-- **Recall**: How many positive results belong to our predictions?
+- **Recall**: How many of positive results belong to our predictions?
 (Do we miss some negative predictions?)

     <p class="p-mark">
     $$